CHAPTER Rev 2000 FINANCIAL ACCOUNTING FOR VILLAGE DISTRICTS

 (g) Account 3508, contributions and donations, classification shall be for revenue provided by private or public contributions; and

-(h) Account 3509, revenue from other miscellaneous sources not otherwise classified, classification shall be for a summary account to accumulate revenue from miscellaneous sources not otherwise classified.
+(h) Account 3509, revenue from other miscellaneous sources not otherwise classified, classification shall be used to accumulate information for reporting purposes regarding revenue from miscellaneous sources not classified in (a) through (g) above.

 (a) Account 3911 classification shall be for transfers from the general fund;